iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Duality/Generalized Lagrangian.md

 > Lagrange Multiplier can be gotten by the process of dualization.

 See [[Duality (Example Transformation)]] for a demonstration in 2D, but here we derive it more generally.
-See [[The KKT Conditions]] for a 2-player interpretations of the matter.
+See [[Introducing The KKT Conditions]] for a 2-player interpretations of the matter.